Eunice Harper Higgins

-Always clad in a tattered green dress and wearing her hair in a 1940s-era perm, Eunice is a working-class homemaker married to Ed Higgins.
+Always clad in a fluttery green dress and wearing her hair in a 1940s-era perm, Eunice is a working-class homemaker married to Ed Higgins.
 Eunice had a stormy, irrepressible, browbeating persona, always going melodramatically out of control, ranting and raving.
-However, especially on The Family sketches, Eunice was beaten down by her tyrannical, emotionally-abusive mother, and her fits of rage were usually provoked by her mother's passive-aggressive comments.
-Her character was portrayed as a jealous antagonist in her appearances on Mama's Family, much more so than her appearances on The Family sketches.
+However, especially on "The Family" sketches, Eunice was beaten down by her tyrannical, emotionally-abusive mother, and her fits of rage were usually provoked by her mother's passive-aggressive comments.
+Her character was portrayed as a jealous antagonist in her appearances on Mama's Family, much more so than her appearances on "The Family" sketches.
 Carol Burnett has said that Eunice is her favorite character from her show.
 Burnett did not appear at all in the first-run syndication version of the show due to her acrimonious 1984 divorce from Carol Burnett Show and Mama's Family producer, Joe Hamilton, who owned all the Mama's Family characters.
 Also, as revealed in Vicki Lawrence's autobiography, Burnett resented Lawrence for accepting the "Mama" role in first-run syndication, this being during her divorce from Hamilton.
-She held a grudge against Lawrence up until Hamilton's death in 1991.
+She held a grudge against Lawrence until Hamilton's death in 1991.

 According to the original Carol Burnett Show, Eunice had three brothers: Phillip (Roddy McDowall); Larry (Alan Alda); Jack (Tom Smothers); and one sister, Ellen (Betty White).
 Later, Mama's Family added a fourth brother, Vinton, played by Ken Berry.
 Their Aunt Fran was played by Rue McClanahan.